 - This dough is best used the day it’s prepared.
 Do not chill the dough before using.
 The dough should be at room temperature so it can be piped through the press.
 If your cookies start to spread or your kitchen is warm, try chilling the pans in the refrigerator for a few minutes before piping the cookies on the pan.

 - Have fun playing with flavor and color!
-Use your favorite extracts to personalize your cookie flavor or use Color Right concentrated food coloring to color your dough.
+Use your favorite extracts to personalize your cookie flavor or use Color Right Performance Food Coloring Set to color your dough.

 How to Use a Cookie Press